bbauska/W3Cx-3of5/README.md

    alt="zipper with funny label input type=range" />
 </p>

 This input type renders as a slider.
-It accepts the same attributes as the <input type="number"> : min, max, step and value.
+It accepts the same attributes as the &lt;input type="number"&gt; : min, max, step and value.

 <h4>Example of rendering on a desktop:</h4>